blakeMilner/deblurTC/README.md

 This task has classically been carried out using cross-correlation for and subsequent averaging.
-However, this method fails when the images are too noisy; perfect alignment of frames is impossible in this case and the benefit of averaging is limited. kisip utilizes a method in which alignment of images is implicit; in other words, alignment of the different frames is a direct result of the mathematical transforms used.
+However, this method fails when the images are too noisy; perfect alignment of frames is impossible in this case and the benefit of averaging is limited. deblurTC utilizes a method in which alignment of images is implicit; in other words, alignment of the different frames is a direct result of the mathematical transforms used.